jaydickson02/Everything/docs/02 Locations/Scorpions Rest.md

 Located deep in [[The Catacombs]] of the city is the relic known as the [[Eye of the Desert]], it is said that this eye was what allowed this city to have settled here in the first place.
 The Eye was lost long ago but there are some still who may have the clues needed to find it.
 It can be found at [[The Shrine]].

 #### Politics
 The City is managed day to day by a governing body.
 This body is elected by the city elders.
-The elders are previous members of the governing body that have devoted their lives to the city and its people.
+The elders are a renowned group as they have dedicated their lives to the city and its people, from the age of 20.
+The only current Elder is [[Yasmine]].

-The government operates a large cathedral like building.
+The government operates in a large cathedral like building.
 This building sits atop a sandstone bridge that stretches' from canyon wall to canyon wall.
 The residents colloquially call it [[The Dusty Dome]].

 #### Religion
 The people here practice a number of religions but primarily they are partial to the great Al-Kalim the immortal warrior of the desert.